farah-massuh/spotify_sql/README.md

 ORDER BY stream DESC;
 ```
 ![q1](images/q1.png)
-**Insight**: Identifies globally popular tracks with massive reach on Spotify.
+💡 **Insight**: Identifies globally popular tracks with massive reach on Spotify.

 ### ✅ Q2.
-Get the total number of comments for tracks where licensed = TRUE.
+Get the total number of comments where tracks are licensed.
 ```sql
 SELECT SUM(comments) num_comments_with_licensed_being_true
 FROM spotify
 WHERE licensed = TRUE;
 ```
 ![q2](images/q2.png)
-**Insight**: Provides insights into user engagement (via comments) for officially licensed tracks.
+💡 **Insight**: Provides insights into user engagement (via comments) for officially licensed tracks.

 ### ✅ Q3.
 List all albums along with their respective artists.
 ```sql